 These experiences may include geriatric care, medical-surgical nursing, mental health care, long term acute care, maternal and newborn care, and pediatrics.
-Other observations may be made at various clinics and doctor offices within the central Florida area.
+Other observations may be made at various clinics and doctor offices within the Central Florida area.
+Students may not work overnight prior to clinical.
+Overnight is from 8 pm to 6 am.